caiosabadin/notes/sass/tutorial.md

 To work with this syntax, files must be saved as .sass instead of .scss.

-This format, however, is advised against.
-It severely breaks compatibility with regular CSS files, which, among other possible issues, makes it harder to copy and paste.
+However, this format breaks compatibility with regular CSS files, a problem not of little consequence.

+In effect, it immediately makes copy and paste harder and, in the long run, other possible issues may arise, such as flawing the use of [the ``@import`` directive](#Importing).

+In the light of what was discussed, this older syntax is thus advised against.

 ## Encoding ##